howion/notes/notes/abstract-algebra/01-group-theory/05-generators.md

 An element is called a **non-generator** of a group $G$ if it can be omitted from every generating set for $G$.

+> Later on, we will show non-generators of a group $G$ is also a subgroup called the **Frattini Subgroup** of $G$ with interesting properties.

-In practice, this definition is not really easy to work with.
+Generally, this definition of a generated subgroup is not really easy to work with.
 So equivalently...

 ## Thm.
-Equivalent Generator Definition
+Equivalent Generation Definition

 If $M$ is a subset of a group $G$, then